urania277/JetReconstructionBenchmarks.jl/fastjet/README.md

   -d, --dump arg              Filename to dump jets to -c, --debug-clusterseq      Dump cluster sequence history content

-Note the only one of ptmin, dijmax or njets can be specified!
+Note that only one of ptmin, dijmax or njets can be specified!
 ```

 ### `fastjet2json.jl`